 Barth syndrome

-Barth syndrome is a metabolic and neuromuscular condition that also affects the immune system, muscles and growth.
-It is caused by variants in the TAZ gene and is inherited in an X-linked recessive pattern.
+Barth syndrome is an inherited metabolic and neuromuscular condition that also affects the immune system, muscles and growth.

 Clinical features